-Is there a rule that says bolognaise has to be made with spaghetti?
+Is there a rule that says Bolognese has to be made with spaghetti?
 Why not orzo (risoni)?
 Especially given that you can make it all in ONE POT in 20 minutes!
+Introducing orzo / risoni bolognaise!

 This was an accidental discovery.
 Sometimes it amazes me that I go to the grocery store almost every day and yet when I start making dinner, I’m missing a crucial ingredient.
 Like spaghetti for spaghetti bolognaise.
 Seriously.
 Who doesn’t have dried spaghetti in the pantry at all times?